swift-server/sswg/proposals/NNNN-swift-asn1.md

 The project has been in use for a little over a year.
 It is used from swift-certificates and has proven robust.

 ## Alternatives considered

+A [Codable](https://developer.apple.com/documentation/swift/codable) based implementation was considered but rejected.
+Codable itself doesn’t have sufficient expressivity for tagging, which would require frustrating property wrappers or macro wrappers that would give a poor user experience.